Forthoney/Forthoney.github.io/README.md

 A casual blog about myself I threw together one day just because.

-I heavily modded [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console) which had a phenomenal aesthetic, but lacked very basic features.
+I heavily modded [jekyll-theme-console](https://github.com/b2a3e8/jekyll-theme-console) which had the perfect aesthetic, but lacked many basic features.
 Modifications/improvements include
 - Displays website title in header
 - Arranges contact info, socials, and description in footer without needing raw html
+- Adjustment to CSS for better responsiveness and readability
-- Refactoring of CSS for better expandibility
+- Refactoring of CSS

 ## Built With